 Still winning!
-To celebrate the upcoming 89th annual Academy Awards, Us Weekly is taking a look back at the best Oscar speeches of all time.
+To celebrate the Academy Awards, Us Weekly is taking a look back at the best Oscar speeches of all time.
 From Kate Winslet’s touching remarks at the 2009 ceremony to Jennifer Lawrence’s dramatic upstage fall (and adorable recovery) in 2013, watch some of the awards show’s most touching orations in the video above!

 Sign up now for the Us Weekly newsletter to get breaking celebrity news, hot pics and more delivered straight to your inbox!